yigit-hshl/Rescue-Robot-on-Land-and-in-Sea/README.md

 - ibd: internal block diagram
 - 3dd: 3d design

 3) All related files are added to GitHub.
 Project schedulings are all discussed in Trello.
-Please reach out to heansuh@gmail.com or WhatsApp for share link.
+Please reach out to Heansuh Lee via email: heansuh@gmail.com, or WhatsApp.
+He will provide Trello share link.

 Anyone can edit this README.md file until the end of the final project.